tyler-johnson/Turbo/README.md

 Well, I'm not sure, I just made it up, sort of (Drupal uses that terminology too).
 Essentially, this is a "faceless" foundation for running dynamic websites.
 What do I mean by dynamic?
 Blogs, e-commerce, information sites, anything that has changing data.

 At it's core, Turbo is really just a Theme, which converts files into something that can be sent the browser, and a Router, which takes incoming requests, retrieves associated data, and passes it along.
 Using plugins, you can access these major components and control how the data is displayed (in theory).
+The neat part is that these two elements are completely seperate; each can be run without the other.
+This causes the need for some weird fajangles (see [connect.js](https://github.com/appleifreak/Turbo/blob/master/lib/connect.js)), but overall it allows for a smooth (modular?) ride.

 ### Should I use this?